SUMMER IS HERE!

 Organic Lawn & Landscape Care · Tick & Mosquito Control · Accredited Tree Service

-We believe that there's a better way to care for trees, lawns and shrubs than traditional chemical methods.
+We believe that there's a better way to care for your lawn and landscape than traditional chemical methods.

-Keeping you up-to-date on organic lawn and tree care issues in central NJ and eastern PA.
+Keeping you up-to-date on organic lawn, shrub, tree and other landscape care issues in central NJ and eastern PA.

 While you can’t change the weather, you can make sure your winter landscape still catches your eye.
 How?
 By planting these shrubs and trees with striking bark and branches, winter fruit, early flowers, and attractive deciduous forms!

 Is Your Tree Dangerous?
 How to Identify Potential Safety Hazards

 Often, a tree’s internal damage can’t be fully evaluated from the outside, and the behavior of a declining tree can’t be predicted.
 Learn to identify signs of serious damage to help prevent your trees from becoming a hazard.

 What is Stripping the Bark Off My Trees in Winter?

 We share details on the rodents and other critters that eat or tear bark off trees in winter (some also eat tree roots), which trees they prefer, and how to prevent winter tree damage from these pesky varmints.

 We cover what a burl is, what it’s made out of, how it’s formed, which trees are more likely to grow burls, and what you should (and shouldn’t!) do if you find a burl in one of your trees.